-4. When the application has been notified to the alleged victim, his next of kin or his duly accredited representatives, they shall have a period of 30 days to present autonomously to the Court their requests, arguments and evidence.
+1. When the application has been notified to the alleged victim, his next of kin or his duly accredited representatives, they shall have a period of 2 months, which may not be extended, to present autonomously to the Court their pleadings, motions and evidence.

-Article 36.
+Article 37.
 Preliminary Objections

 - 1. Preliminary objections may only be filed in the brief answering the application. - 2.
 The document setting out the preliminary objections shall set out the facts on which the objection is based, the legal arguments, and the conclusions and supporting documents, as well as any evidence which the party filing the objection may wish to produce. - 3.
-The presentation of preliminary objections shall not cause the suspension of the proceedings on the merits, nor the respective time periods or terms. - 4.
-Any parties to the case wishing to submit written briefs on the preliminary objections may do so within 30 days of receipt of the communication. - 5.
-When the Court considers it indispensable, it may convene a special hearing on the preliminary objections, after which it shall rule on the objections. - 6.
-The Court may decide on the preliminary objections and the merits of the case in a single judgment, under the principle of procedural economy.
+The presentation of preliminary objections shall not cause the suspension of the proceedings on the merits, nor the respective time periods or terms.